 This focus upon improving domestic employment in the US during what promises to be a recession is obviously understandable.
 Yet, one cannot shake the feeling that this is simply not the whole hog.
 Instead, this Executive Order seems a light warning of harsher Immigration policy to follow.

 On 13th March the US declared the virus a national emergency.
 History shows that circumstances as disorienting as these are often used as excuses to pass controversial legislation without having to suffer the public debate that a functioning democracy would bring in more settled times.
 The Order has a 60-day limit, yet is entirely open for renewal.

 Electoral records from as far back as 1932 show that a strong economy promises re-election.

 From as far back as Franklin Roosevelt’s election in 1932, records indicate that a prosperous economy promises re-election.
 The sudden damage to the US economy brought on by COVID-19 also marks political trouble for President Trump.
 The 2020 Presidential Election remains seated firmly in November, gleefully rubbing its hands and ready to judge Trump’s actions in the last 4 years.

 Without a flying economy to rely on in the clash against Biden, one should perhaps see this Executive Order as a preamble to further anti-immigrant rhetoric.
+With the crises of the year in mind, one can be sure that he will be leading a Presidential campaign of deflection and defiance.
 President Trump’s election in 2016 was achieved with a heavy focus upon the US’ immigration policy, and perhaps an economy now in a sudden down-turn will mean that the 2020 election instils a more overpowering craving in the Republican leader for that old scapegoat.